-If a child protection worker from the Ministry of Children and Family Development (or a delegated agency) takes your child from your home because you're temporarily unable to take care of them, you can ask to have family or friends care for them.
+If a social worker from the Ministry of Children and Family Development (or a delegated agency) takes your child from your home because you're temporarily unable to take care of them, you can ask to have family or friends care for them.
 This means that instead of going into foster care, your children will stay with someone they know.

 You can arrange for this through an Extended Family Program agreement.
 (These are sometimes called EFP agreements.)